Stephon Gilmore: 2020

-He returned as the No. 1 starting cornerback in his third season under Bill Belichick acting as defensive coordinator.
+Gilmore returned as the No. 1 starting cornerback in his third season under Bill Belichick acting as defensive coordinator.
 He was named a starting cornerback to begin the season and played alongside Jason McCourty, Jonathan Jones, and J. C. Jackson.

-On September 13, 2020, he started in the New England Patriots' home-opener against the Miami Dolphins and had five combined tackles (four solo), a pass deflection, and had his first and only interception of the season on a pass by Ryan Fitzpatrick to wide receiver Preston Williams during their 21–11 victory.
-On October 7, 2020, Gilmore tested positive for COVID-19 and was placed on the reserve/COVID-19 list by the team.
-On October 15, 2020, he was added back to their active roster.
-On October 30, 2020, it was reported by Ian Rapoport that Gilmore had tweaked his knee during practiced and was given an MRI.
-His knee injury was not considered to be serious, but Gilmore would remain inactive for three games (Weeks 8–10).
-On November 22, 2020, he set a season-high with six combined tackles (four solo) during a 20–27 loss at the Houston Texans.
-On December 20, 2020, Gilmore recorded two solo tackles before exiting in the second quarter of a 12–22 loss at the Miami Dolphins after he was injured by accidentally slipping on the turf while covering a pass attempt to wide receiver Mack Hollins.
-On December 23, 2020, the Patriots officially placed him on injured reserve as he was required to undergo surgery to repair his torn quadriceps and was inactive for the last two games of the season (Weeks 16–17).
-He finished the 2020 NFL season with 37 combined tackles (30 solo), three pass deflections, and an interception through 11 games and 11 starts.
-Although he had a disappointing season in 2020, Gilmore was unexpectedly named to the 2021 Pro Bowl.
+During the season-opening 21–11 victory over the Dolphins, Gilmore had five combined tackles (four solo), a pass deflection, and his first and only interception of the season on a pass by Ryan Fitzpatrick to wide receiver Preston Williams.
+Two weeks later against the Las Vegas Raiders, Gilmore recorded a pass deflection in the 36–20 victory.
+In the next game against the Chiefs on Monday Night Football, he had three solo tackles and a forced fumble during the 26–10 road loss.

+On October 7, Gilmore tested positive for COVID-19 and was placed on the reserve/COVID-19 list.
+He was added back to the active roster eight days later.
+During a Week 7 33–6 loss to the 49ers, Gilmore recorded a season-high six combined tackles (three solo).
+On October 30, it was reported by Ian Rapoport that Gilmore had tweaked his knee during practice and was given an MRI.
+Gilmore's knee injury was not considered to be serious, but he was inactive for three games (Weeks 8–10).

+During Week 11 against the Texans, Gilmore returned from injury and tied his season-high of six combined tackles (four solo) in the 27–20 road loss.
+Two weeks later against the Chargers, Gilmore had a solo tackle and a pass deflection in the 45–0 shutout road victory.
+During a Week 15 22–road loss to the Dolphins, he recorded two solo tackles before leaving in the second quarter after he was injured by accidentally slipping on the turf while covering a pass attempt to wide receiver Mack Hollins.
+On December 23, the Patriots officially placed Gilmore on injured reserve as he was required to undergo surgery to repair his torn quadriceps and was inactive for the last two games of the season.

+Gilmore finished the 2020 season with 37 combined tackles (30 solo), three pass deflections, a forced fumble, and an interception in 11 games and starts.
+Although he had a disappointing season, Gilmore was unexpectedly named to the 2021 Pro Bowl.
 He received an overall grade of 61.0 from Pro Football Focus in 2020.

 On August 31, 2021, Gilmore was placed on the reserve/physically unable to perform list to start the season due to the quad injury he suffered the previous season.